vibhash1083/Problem-Solving/SlidingWindow.md

 # Sliding Window
 Given
-    Primary Data structure - An array or a string or any sequence.
+    Data structure - An array or a string or any sequence.
 Find
-    i) A list of windows from the array matching certain criteria - candidate solutions ii) A window among candidate solutions with further constraints
+    1. A list of windows from the array matching certain criteria - candidate solutions
+    2. A window among candidate solutions with further constraints

 ## Observations
 1. Only linear unidirectional movement is required.
 So, array or string remains primary data structure of the problem.